emroj/numpa/README.md

 # numpa
-A Javascript package to to create and manupulate array with numpy like syntex
+A Javascript package to to create and manupulate array with numpy like syntax